operating-systems

 Comparison

-Modern operating systems primarily use demand paging due to its accuracy, often combined with small-scale preparing (e.g., reading a few adjacent pages) when a disk read occurs to improve efficiency.
+Most operating systems use demand paging as the primary strategy, often combined with small-scale prepaging (e.g., reading a few adjacent pages) during disk reads to improve efficiency.